Updated: Oct 6

 Strategies for Safety

 What is being done to stem the rise of opioid-related problems among seniors?

 Biannual Drug Takeback Events.
 In conjunction with the Sumner County Sheriff’s office, the Sumner County Anti-Drug Coalition hosts drug takeback events every April and October where you can bring your unused, unwanted, or leftover medications to any Walgreens store for proper disposal.
-The next event is from 10 am – 2 pm on April 28, 2019.
+Watch for announcements about the event in April 2022.

 The August 2018 episode of Takacs McGinnis Elder Care Law Hour on Newschannel 5+ was dedicated to the subject of seniors and drug addition.
 If you want to learn more about this growing problem, this five-segment episode is worth the watch.
 Access it here.